vboyev-MSFT/defender-docs/defender-xdr/data-privacy.md

 Microsoft Defender XDR data is retained for 180 days, and is visible across the Microsoft Defender portal during that time, except for in **Advanced hunting** queries.

-In the Microsoft Defender portal's **Advanced hunting** page, data is accessible via queries for only 30 days, unless it's streamed through [Microsoft's unified security operations platform with Microsoft Sentinel](/azure/sentinel/microsoft-365-defender-sentinel-integration?toc=%2Fdefender-xdr%2Ftoc.json&bc=%2Fdefender-xdr%2Fbreadcrumb%2Ftoc.json&tabs=defender-portal&view=o365-worldwide), where retention periods may be longer.
+In the Microsoft Defender portal's **Advanced hunting** page, data is accessible via queries for only 30 days, unless it's streamed through [Microsoft's unified security operations platform with Microsoft Sentinel](/azure/sentinel/microsoft-365-defender-sentinel-integration?toc=%2Fdefender-xdr%2Ftoc.json&bc=%2Fdefender-xdr%2Fbreadcrumb%2Ftoc.json&tabs=defender-portal), where retention periods may be longer.

 Data continues to be retained and visible, even when a license is under a grace period or in supspended mode.
 At the end of any grace period or suspension, and no later than 180 days from a contract termination or expiration, data is deleted from Microsoft's systems and is unrecoverable.

 Most Defender services also have a default data retention period of 180 days.
-More information on data retention period per product are found in the following pages
+More information on data retention period per product are found in the following pages:

 - [Defender for Endpoint data storage and privacy](/defender-endpoint/data-storage-privacy)
 - [Defender for Office 365 data retention information](/defender-office-365/mdo-data-retention)